Aberdeen - v1.8.0

 Note that you can play around, modifying any example while seeing its live result by pressing the Edit button that appears when hovering over an example!

-In order to pass in additional properties and attributes to the 'current' DOM element, we can pass in an object.
+In order to pass in additional properties and attributes to the 'current' DOM element, we can use the key=value or key=, value syntax.
 So to extend the above example:

-When a function is passed as a property value, it's used as an event listener.
+When a value ends with =, the next argument is used as its value.
+This is used for dynamic values and event listeners.
 So to always log the current input value to the console you can do:

 Note that the example is interactive - try typing something!